 The Dover lifeboat had been in existence since 1837 and the story up until 1929 can be read in Part I. In 1928, Coxswain Adams was in charge and the lifeboat was probably the motorboat William Myatt.
 In January that year, the Royal National Lifeboat Institute (RNLI) ordered a totally new type of lifeboat from Thornycroft at Platt’s Eyot, Hampton-on-Thames.
 This was to rescue aeronautic casualties.
 Since Louis Blériot (1872-1936) had flown across the Channel in 1909 aeroplanes had proved a fascination for affluent adventurers.
-The use of aircraft during World War I (1914-1918) had increased and socially widened the number of participants.
-Former wartime airfields such as Swingate, east of Dover, became an emergency stop over for a large number of light aircraft.
-However, with this increase and little formal control the number of casualties increased, which was the reason the RNLI had ordered the special lifeboat.
+The development of aircraft during World War I (1914-1918) had increased interest but it was not until the late 1920s, with the easing off of the first interwar economic depression, that interest in recreational flying started to increase.
+With this the number of casualties increased and to deal with the growing problem the RNLI ordered a new and special lifeboat for their Dover station.

 Named Sir William Hillary, after the founder of the RNLI, she was 64-foot, (19.5 metres) x 14-foot (4.7metres) with a draught of 4-foot 9 inches (1.45 metres).
 The skin was of double teak on oil timbers with steel bulkheads formed into eight watertight compartments.
 She had two 12-cylinder 375hp engines that gave her a top speed of eighteen knots.
 On board, there were two cabins with room for 50 people and she was lit by electricity.
 She had an electric driven capstan, a search light, a line-throwing gun illuminated by tracers at night to a distance of 80 yards, a Morse signalling lamp lit by electricity and wireless telephony that could take and deliver messages over 50miles.
 She had a plant that could throw jets of fire-extinguishing fluid, oil sprayers at the side for spreading oil to calm down rough water and ropes for hauling the casualties on aboard when it was not possible to use more conventional ways.